File Structure window

 When this button is pressed, items in the window are highlighted according to the position of the caret in the editor.

 |Automatically Scroll to Source|

-When this button is pressed, source code in the editor is scrolled according to the items selected in the window.
+When this button is pressed, the editor opens the file and scrolls it according to the items selected in the window.

 |Surround with Region|

 In C# and VB.NET files, surrounds the selected symbols with

 Navigates to the declaration of a selected symbol in the source code.
 Equivalent to double-clicking a node in the %windowName% window.